python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 If you decide to set the configuration values manually, you will **only** need to set the values for the channels, roles, categories, etc. that are used by the component you are developing.

-Let's take an example where we suppose we'll only be testing a feature that needs the `announcements` channel.
+For example, if we're testing a feature that only needs the `announcements` channel:

 `constants.py`